 - With respect to data or materials obtained or created in the course of human subjects research, ensure such data or materials are disposed of or preserved in a manner consistent with the requirements of the consent form or as otherwise directed by the Health Sciences or Education and Social/Behavioral Science IRBs.
-Contact the relevant IRB Office (ED/SBS IRB Office or Health Sciences IRBs Office) or Office Research Policy, if further guidance is needed.
+Contact the relevant IRB Office (ED/SBS IRB Office or Health Sciences IRBs Office) or Office Research Compliance, if further guidance is needed.

 - Identify any non-disclosure agreements in effect for information received by the lab from third parties, and transfer or otherwise appropriately dispose of all such information as required by the terms of the non-disclosure agreement.

 - Identify any other confidential information in the lab, such as employment files and records of student activities, and ensure that any such records are maintained or disposed of properly.

 - For assistance with disposal, contact the Office of Research Compliance or University Records Management Program.

 - Return all keys to department and disable WiscCard functions, including keycard access.

 - Withdraw access to proprietary software and internal websites.

 - Return university-owned laptop computers, mobile devices, and other electronics.

 - Disable employee email account and other NetID resources.